 The common indoor/outdoor plant most people know as geranium is, botanically, Pelargonium.
 Considered here are true geraniums, which are mostly hardy plants.
 Many types bloom over a long period, bearing flowers that are attractive though not always as showy as those of pelargoniums.
 Carried singly or in few-flowered clusters, blossoms have five overlapping petals that look alike.
 (Pelargonium flowers also have five petals, but two point in one direction, while the other three point in the opposite direction.)
 Colors include blue, purple, magenta, and bluish rose; some are pure pink or white.
 Beak-like fruit that follows the flowers accounts for the common name “cranesbill.”
-Leaves are roundish or kidney shaped, lobed or deeply cut; plants may be upright or trailing.
+Leaves are roundish or kidney-shaped, lobed or deeply cut; plants may be upright or trailing.

-Good in rock gardens, perennial borders; some are useful as small- or large-scale ground covers.
+Good in rock gardens and perennial borders; some are useful as small- or large-scale groundcovers.
 A few shrubby species are good for holding slopes.
-Best climates for most geraniums are cool- and mild-summer regions, where plants can grow in full sun or light shade.
+Best climates for most geraniums are cool- and mild-summer regions, where the plants can grow in full sun or light shade.
 In hot-summer areas, give afternoon shade.
-South African species are less cold hardy but more tolerant of heat, afternoon sun.
+South African species are less cold-hardy but are more tolerant of heat and afternoon sun.
 All species appreciate moist, well-drained soil.

-Some geraniums benefit from being cut back after flowering or in the fall; these are noted in text.
+Some geraniums benefit from being cut back after flowering or in the fall.
 Clumps of most types can be left in place for many years before they decline due to crowding; at that point, divide in early spring.
 Increase by transplanting rooted portions from a clump’s edge; or take cuttings.
 Many produce lots of seedlings, and some can become naturalized pests.Geranium renardii

 From the Caucasus.
 Compact grower to 1 ft. high and wide.
 Velvety gray-green leaves have deeply etched veins and scalloped lobes.
 Early to midsummer flowers are white with violet veining; overall effect is pearly gray.
-May be cut back hard in fall.
+May be cut back hard in the fall.

-Native from central Europe to Caucasus, this grows 90 ft. tall, 60 ft. wide, in a cone shape.
-Glossy g...
+Native from central Europe to Caucasus, this beech grows to 90 ft. tall, 60 ft. wide, in a cone shape....

 Native to China.
-To 40 ft. tall, 25 ft. wide.
+Grows to 40 ft. tall and 25 ft. wide.
 Like European fruiting pear in appearance, but ...